 Please note that this event is open to American citizens or residents.
 Please contact us for more information.

 This is an easier version of the Trans Cuba Sportif event.
 With maximum 100k rides, you may ride any distance you prefer up to the 100k mark.
 We will bus some of the longer sections, and unlike Trans Cuba proper we have time for a quick visit to the beautiful city Santiago.

 This ride will give you time to dally a little more and take time to absorb Cuban life.
 We will still visit our youth cycling club in Las Tunas and include a number of city walks along the route.

 See it all; Havana, Baracoa, Guantánamo, Santiago, Bayamo, Las Tunas, Camagüey, Trinidad, Cienfuegos, Pinar Del Rio and María La Gorda.

 This tour starts and ends in Havana.
 The riding begins in the very east and ends in the far west.
-You need to arrive a few days early in order to have your bike transported to the east by bus.
+Your bike will be transported to the east by bus.
 You then fly to Baracoa to start your cycle adventure.
-The extra day in Havana will give you time to get acquainted with others on the ride and to visit our wonderful capital.
+The extra days in Havana will give you time to get acquainted with others on the ride and to visit our wonderful capital.

 This trip is a photographic dream.

 Contact us to find out more and reserve your spotContact Us

 Thursday, February 7th.
 This is arrival day and people travel from many parts of the world to do this ride.
 It is, therefore impractical to do a group pick up at any airport.
 We will assist with directions to get you to Vedado, which is where Cafe Rueda is located (this is the ride HQ)

 Friday, Feb.
 8th.
 This is bike transport day.
 All bikes both rented and those brought to Cuba, must be at the Cafe Rueda at 08:00, they will be loaded on the bus and travel east.
 We will then have a walking tour along Malecón street.